1NutWunDeR/KZTimerOffical/addons/sourcemod/plugins/disabled/readme.txt

-Enable this add-on only if the replay bots on your server don't move.
+Enable this plugin only if the replay bots on your server don't move.